-Our thoughts go out to all the families affected by COVID-19.
+We hold dear all individuals and families affected by COVID-19.
 We hope to continue to be an anchor point for families through this pandemic.

 The physical and emotional safety of our staff and the community remain our top priority in responding to COVID-19.
-As we move through our summer camp season and prepare for fall, we are closely monitoring announcements made by public health officials in order to understand the potential impact on our programs.
+As we move through our school-year season, we are closely monitoring announcements made by public health officials in order to understand the potential impact on our programs.
 We will continue to adjust our policies as recommendations evolve.
 Below are details of how we are planning to move forward based on the most current information.
 Please check back as this is a fluid situation and things change quickly.
 We will email enrolled families with any updates that affect your programs.